History of Victoria Mboko in Timeline

 Others born on this day/year

-In 2015, Belinda Bencic became the youngest player to reach the semifinals in Canada.
+In 2025, Victoria Mboko became the youngest player to reach the semifinals in Canada since Belinda Bencic in 2015.

 2022: WTA Tour Main-Draw Debut

-In 2022, Mboko made her WTA Tour main-draw debut at the Canadian Open in the doubles draw, partnering with Kayla Cross.
-She made her first singles appearance as a wildcard at the 2022 Championnats de Granby, losing to Rebecca Marino.
-She also secured her first professional singles title at the W25 tournament in Saskatoon.
+In 2022, Victoria Mboko made her WTA Tour main-draw debut at the Canadian Open in doubles, partnering with Kayla Cross.
+She also made her first singles appearance as a wildcard at the 2022 Championnats de Granby, losing to Rebecca Marino.
+She won her first professional singles title at the W25 tournament in Saskatoon.

 2022: Junior Grand Slam Finals

-In 2023, Victoria Mboko defended her title at the W25 tournament in Saskatoon.
-Her progress in earlier years had been affected by injuries.
+In 2023, Victoria Mboko successfully defended her title at the W25 tournament in Saskatoon.

 On March 31, 2025, Victoria Mboko entered the WTA top 200 for the first time, reaching a career-high ranking of No. 156.

-By early May 2025, Victoria Mboko had a win-loss record of 33-3 for the season, contributing to her entering the WTA top 200 for the first time.
+By early May 2025, Victoria Mboko's win-loss record for the season was 33–3, contributing to her entering the WTA top 200.

 August 11, 2025: Top 25 WTA Ranking

-On August 11, 2025, as a result of winning the Canadian Open, Victoria Mboko reached the top 25 at No. 24 in the WTA singles rankings.
+On August 11, 2025, Victoria Mboko reached the top 25 at No. 24 in the WTA singles rankings after winning the Canadian Open.

 November 3, 2025: Top 20 Debut

-On November 3, 2025, Victoria Mboko made her top 20 debut as No. 18 in the WTA rankings, after claiming her second WTA title at the Hong Kong Open.
+On November 3, 2025, Victoria Mboko made her top 20 debut as No. 18 in the WTA rankings, following her second WTA title at the Hong Kong Open.

 2025: WTA Tour Singles Titles

-In 2025, Mboko won two WTA Tour singles titles, including a WTA 1000 event at the Canadian Open, representing Canada at the Billie Jean King Cup.
+In 2025, Victoria Mboko won two WTA Tour singles titles, including a WTA 1000 event at the Canadian Open.
+She is the fourth Canadian woman in WTA Tour history to reach the top 10.

-On March 16, 2026, Victoria Mboko achieved a career-high WTA singles ranking of world No. 9 and a doubles ranking of No. 165, becoming the Canadian No. 1 in women's singles.
+On March 16, 2026, Victoria Mboko achieved a career-high WTA singles ranking of world No. 9 and a doubles ranking of No. 165, and became the Canadian No. 1 in women's singles.